drivet/mf2utiljs/README.md

 Although it may seem so superficially, this library isn't meant to to convert an mf2 parsed result into a jf2 result.
 The latter is meant to be an alternative, but simplified representation of an mf2 parsed result, but that's not what this library provides.

-This library imposes a kind of domain level interpretation on mf2 results so that you can use the results more easily in, for example, a reply context or so that you can better render a webmention.
+This library imposes a kind of domain level interpretation on mf2 results so that you can use the results more easily in, for example, a reply context or a link preview.

 For example, one function, interpret, will try and interpret a URL as a permalink with a single post in it that is either a h-emtry or a h-event.
-There is, of course, no requirement that URLs contain single posts or that, if they do, that they must be

 [1]: https://github.com/kylewm